 The staff team delivering the course are internationally exhibiting artists, curators, and art historians with expertise and research interests in the modern and contemporary period.

-The unit deals with the early twentieth century artistic avant-garde, examining groupings such as Cubism, Futurism, Vorticism, Constructivism, Dada, and Surrealism.
+This module deals with the early twentieth century artistic avant-garde, examining groupings such as Cubism, Futurism, Vorticism, Constructivism, Dada, and Surrealism.

 10 credits equates to 100 hours of study, which is a combination of lectures, seminars and practical sessions, and independent study.
 A three year degree qualification typically comprises 360 credits (120 credits per year).
 The exact composition of your study time and assessments for the course will vary according to your option choices and style of learning, but it could be—